Ammonium arsenate: Synthesis

 Acid salts, such as diammonium arsenate, are produced by adjusting the ammonia-to-arsenic acid ratio (e.g., 2:1).
-Purification involves recrystallization, with composition verified by inductively coupled plasma mass spectrometry (ICP-MS) or Fourier-transform infrared spectroscopy (FTIR), which detect As–O and N–H vibrational modes.
+Purification involves recrystallization, with composition verified by inductively coupled plasma mass spectrometry (ICP-MS) or Fourier-transform infrared spectroscopy (FTIR), which detect As\sO and N\sH vibrational modes.
 Industrial synthesis is uncommon due to toxicity, but laboratory preparation supports studies in arsenic speciation and toxicology.
-Heating above 100 °C releases ammonia, forming ammonium hydrogen arsenate or arsenic oxides, necessitating precautions to avoid toxic fumes.
+Heating above 100 C releases ammonia, forming ammonium hydrogen arsenate or arsenic oxides, necessitating precautions to avoid toxic fumes.

 Analysis

 Quantifying ammonium arsenate in environmental and biological samples demands precise techniques due to its low concentrations and matrix interferences.
 Ion exchange chromatography coupled with inductively coupled plasma mass spectrometry (LC-ICP-MS) is the gold standard for speciating arsenate and arsenite, achieving detection limits in the parts-per-billion range.
 X-ray absorption spectroscopy (XAS) determines arsenic oxidation states (As(V) vs. As(III)) in solids or solutions.
-Fourier-transform infrared spectroscopy (FTIR) detects As–O and N–H bonds, confirming the compound's presence.
+Fourier-transform infrared spectroscopy (FTIR) detects As\sO and N\sH bonds, confirming the compound's presence.
 Environmental samples are extracted using hydroxylammonium hydrochloride or ammonium oxalate to preserve speciation, followed by high-performance liquid chromatography (HPLC) with hydride generation-atomic fluorescence spectroscopy (HG-AFS).
-Radioisotope assays with [^{73}As]arsenate track microbial transformations in soils, aiding biogeochemical studies.
+Radioisotope assays with ^{73}As-arsenate track microbial transformations in soils, aiding biogeochemical studies.
 These methods are essential for monitoring contamination and assessing exposure risks.

-Recent studies have developed portable whole-cell biosensors (WCBs) with ArsR-regulated luciferase genes, detecting arsenate in soils at 10–50 μg/L.
+Recent studies have developed portable whole-cell biosensors (WCBs) with ArsR-regulated luciferase genes, detecting arsenate in soils at concentrations of 10±– μg/L.

-Environmental features

 Geologic rarity

 Ammonium arsenate is extremely rare in nature, as ammonium and arsenate ions are typically found in distinct geochemical settings.
 Trace occurrences have been documented in arsenic-rich environments, such as acid mine drainage (AMD) sites or geothermal springs, where microbial activity or industrial runoff introduces ammonia and arsenate.
 For instance, in AMD from gold mines in Dushan, Guizhou, China, transient ammonium arsenate-like phases form in sulfate-rich waters with elevated ammonium from fertilizer runoff.
-These are minor compared to arsenate minerals like scorodite (FeAsO_{4}·2H_{2}O) or tooeleite (Fe_{6}(AsO_{3})_{4}SO_{4}(OH)_{4}·4H_{2}O).
+These are minor compared to arsenate minerals like scorodite (FeAsO4*2H2O) or tooeleite (Fe6(AsO3)4SO4(OH)4*4H2O).
 The compound's instability under typical environmental pH and redox conditions favors arsenite or sulfide phases, limiting its natural prevalence.

 Nevertheless, ammonium arsenate may form biogenically.
 A 2023 study on rice paddies in Guizhou, China, identified anaerobic bacterial metabolism that coupled ammonium oxidation to arsenate reduction (As-ammox).